apache/ozone-site/content/community.md

 ### Developers

-If you’d like to contribute to Ozone, please subscribe to the Hadoop developer mailing list.
+If you’d like to contribute to Ozone, please subscribe to the Ozone developer mailing list.

 The Ozone developer mailing list is: dev@ozone.apache.org.